 These are stablecoins backed by other cryptocurrencies.

-This allows crypto-backed stablecoins to be much more decentralized than their fiat-backed counterparts, since everything is conducted on the blockchain.
+In theory, this allows crypto-backed stablecoins to be more decentralized than their fiat-backed counterparts since everything is conducted using blockchain tech.

 To reduce price volatility risks, these stablecoins are often over-collateralized so they can absorb price fluctuations in the collateral.

 For example, to get $500 worth of stablecoins, you would need to deposit $1,000 worth of Ether (ETH).
-In this scenario, the stablecoins are now 200% collateralized, and can withstand a price drop, let’s say, of 25%.
-This would still mean the $500 worth of stablecoins are collaterized by $750 worth of ETH.
+In this scenario, the stablecoins are now 200% collateralized, and even in the event of a 25% price drop, the $500 worth of stablecoins are collateralized by $750 worth of ETH.

-They also enjoy far more liquidity, meaning they can be quickly and cheaply converted into their underlying asset.
+They can also allow more liquidity than commodity-backed stablecoins, as they can be quickly converted into their underlying asset.

-Crypto-backed stablecoins are the most complex form of stablecoin, which means they have not gained as much traction yet as they continue to work out their kinks.
+Crypto-backed stablecoins are a relatively complex form of stablecoin and have not gained as much traction as other approaches.

-The most popular and promising example of a crypto-collateralized stablecoin is Dai.
+The most popular example of a crypto-collateralized stablecoin is Dai.

-Created by MakerDAO, Dai is a stablecoin that has a face-value pegged to USD, but is actually backed by ETH that is locked up in smart contracts.
+Created by MakerDAO, Dai is a stablecoin that has a face value pegged to USD, but was initially designed to be backed by ETH that is locked up in smart contracts.

 These types of coins use an algorithmically governed approach to control the stablecoin supply.
 This is a model known as seignorage shares.